kwabenasapong/openpldoc/manual/source/troubleshooting.rst

 player for OpenLP is VLC, see the manual for :ref:`config_players` for how to setup VLC as your default player.

-If you want to use the Phonon player, but it cannot play your media files, you can look below for how best to set it up.
+If you want to use the System player, but it cannot play your media files, you can look below for how best to set it up.

 Codecs